jonalfarlinga/calends/README.md

-# calends ver 0.10.1
+# calends ver 1.0
 This app generates a .docx format table showing the class meeting dates for a specified time frame and automatically fills in when those dates fall on hoidays.
 The program is run in the terminal and outputs a document to the user-configured location.
+Calends currently supports SUU and TXST Academic Calendars, or the user can supply a .csv file describing the institution's holidays.

 ![Output screenshot](/img/calends_screenshot.png)